-You also have to look at the beautiful set of brains that people have for the importance.Brains have to make the “right” decision in a split second to survive.
-(Read: the unconscious influence in marketing & sales) Not only in making the right decision but also to do this as energy-efficient as possible.
+For its importance, you also have to look at the beautiful set of brains people have.
+A brain that must make the “right” decision in a split second to survive. (also read the white paper ‘The unconscious influence in marketing & sales) Not only in making a good decision but also in doing so energy efficiently.
 Therefore, the brain is constantly looking for patterns.
-Our brain is also very good at thinking in terms of boxes.
-Our brain now instinctively knows that you can buy bread at the bakery.
+So our brain is super good at pigeonholing.
+Our brain, by now, instinctively knows that you can buy bread at the bakery.

-As with bakers, the same is valid with Managed Service Providers or other IT vendors.
-But how do you make sure you are found unique as an MSP?
+As with bakers, the same applies to Managed Service Providers or other IT vendors.
+But how do you make sure you are mainly found as an MSP?
 What makes you different from others?
-As with bakers, what makes you unique?
+As with the bakers, what makes you unique?

 Blue & Red Ocean

-By implementing this innovation and cost reduction, a Blue Ocean is created.
+Implementing this innovation and cost reduction will create a Blue Ocean.
 An ocean without competition.
 I’ll give you two examples that are often used:

-Cirque du Soleil – By combining circus, dance and ballet, the Canadian Cirque du Soleil created a new type of performance.
-In addition, many fixed costs such as circus animals and expensive star performers were eliminated from the program.
-Cirque du Soleil allowedcreating a new kind of “circus” with higher revenues, which created a very profitable “circus” concept.
+- Cirque du Soleil – Combining circus, dance, and ballet, Canada’s Cirque du Soleil managed to create a new kind of performance.
+In addition, many fixed costs, such as circus animals and expensive star performers, were removed from the program.
+This allowed Cirque du Soleil to establish a new kind of “circus” with higher revenues.
+This created a very profitable “circus” concept.

-Nintendo Switch – An innovation in controlling the game console and not betting on an increasingly powerful game console with expensive components opened up a new market.
-A game console that was unique because of its controls and could be put away at a reasonableprice without the costly components.
+- Nintendo Switch – An innovation in controlling the game console and not betting on an increasingly powerful game console with expensive components opened up a new market.
+Because of its controls, a unique game console could be put away at a reasonable price without the expensive components.

 Looking closer to home, you can see Office365 as a Blue Ocean.
-Microsoft has reinvented its application suite, turning it into service by looking differently at the traditional way software was sold as a product with a box and a distribution model.
-Companies pay only for the use of the suite.
-In addition, by cutting out production and distribution, it has cut out a large portion of traditional costs.
+By rethinking the traditional way software was sold as a boxed product with a distribution model, Microsoft reinvented its application suite as a service.
+Companies only pay for their use of the suite.
+By cutting production and distribution, Microsoft eliminated many traditional costs.